 The Best apps to convert handwriting to text on an iPhone or iPad will use OCR technology to recognize the written text in a picture taken from your tablet phone.
 These apps are specific to iPhone, iPad, and tablets and work the same way they would on a laptop or computer, only mobile.

 To convert handwriting to text with iPad or iPhone, you’ll need to download an app to digitize your handwritten notes.
-The iOS app will scan your handwritten notes from a picture or image and turn it into text to be used on your PC.
+There is also a built-in option.
+The iOS app or camera roll can scan your handwritten notes from a picture or image and turn it into text to be used on your PC.

 Scan handwriting to text apps: By using the apps listed in this post I was able to convert scanned handwriting to text by taking a picture of handwriting and converting it to text (using my iPad and iPhone).